clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

 ..
 Remove bundles
 .. --------------

-.. do we need to explain these flags or are they clarified in the man pages?

 ..
 By default, removing a bundle will not remove the bundle definition file from
 .. your local bundles.
 To completely remove a bundle, including its local bundle
 .. definition file, use the following the –local flag..